 It depends.
 If you have a relatively small area to install the solar panels, every little bit of space counts.
 Higher efficiency means more electricity produced with the limited number of panels you’re able to install.
 However, if you have a large space, you can install a few extra panels to make up for the production lost by opting for a less efficient panel.

 Who Has a Better Product Warranty, Axitec or LG Solar?

 Product warranties protect your solar panels from issues from manufacturing or materials.
-If something goes wrong and it’s under warranty, the manufacturer will repair or replace the product for free.
+The manufacturer will repair or replace the product for free if something goes wrong and it's under warranty.